M4DGENIUS0/M4DGENIUS0/README.md

 - 🧞 I'm a Computer Science peep.
 - 🔭 I’m currently working on Flutter Development.
+- 🎓 Learning new things in Ai, Automation, Networking etc
 - 💡 I’m looking to collaborate with Mobile Developement projects.
 - 💼 I’m looking for oppertunity.
 - 💬 Ask me about Flutter, Dart, FireBase.